 - As we are going to puree after cooking for this method, it is okay to chop the onions, tomato, ginger, and garlic into larger pieces.

-- If you don’t have an immersion blender, you could transfer the ingredients to a regular blender, blend them to a smooth paste, and then transfer them back into the instant pot insert.
+- If you don’t have an immersion blender, you could transfer the ingredients to a regular blender and blend them to a smooth paste.

 - If the chicken is not well cooked, then boil for a bit longer in step 7.